 a.
 Guests with infants are responsible for bringing a travel cot and all other related equipment.
 Guests travelling with infants must notify the Warden at the time of booking to ensure that suitable accommodation is available, as not all rooms can accommodate a cot.

 b.
 Groups with children and young persons (i.e. under 16s) will be required to book and pay for a whole room, to enable as per the number in their group.
 They will be accommodated in designated family rooms, where available.
 Young children can share accommodation only with their parents/guardians (i.e. families with young children must book and pay for a full room nearest their group size, as children are not permitted to share with strangers, even with parents/guardian present).

 Depending on the age/size of the children, it may be possible for 2 children to sleep (head/toe) in a lower bunk as they are euro sized (90x200cm).
 The Warden will make the final decision as to whether this will be permitted.

-e.
-From the age of 12 to 15 years, young people must be accompanied by a parent or guardian and may be accommodated in a single gendered shared room with the parent or guardian and other guests, at the discretion and responsibility of the parent or guardian.
-The young person/people, the parent/guardian and the other occupants of the room must be of the same gender.
+d.
+From the age of 12 to 15 years, young people must be accompanied by a parent/guardian and may be accommodated in a single gendered shared room along with the parent/guardian and other guests, at the discretion and responsibility of the parent/guardian.
+The young person/people, the parent/guardian and the other occupants of the room must all be of the same gender.
 Guests travelling with young persons should notify the Warden at the time of booking to ensure that suitable accommodation is available.

 f.
 All children and young persons under the age of 16 who wish to stay at the Hostel must be accompanied by a responsible adult (over 18 years of age; proof of age may be required).